BSPP Undergraduate Prizes

 How to enter

 Following the examination and marking process at each institution, nominators are requested to enter the details of their best student(s) on the form below.
 The nominating academic will be asked to write a short – 250 word – statement detailing each nominee’s achievements.
 All eligible students nominated in this way will be awarded the prize for the institution in question.
-Any students nominated by 31st July 2021 will also be entered into the national competitions.
 The BSPP Education Committee will award the national prize in each category based on the statement by the nominating academic, and the extent to which the research project/examination performance can be judged to focus on plant pathology.

 The winner of each of the two prizes from each institution will be awarded a £50 book token, a formal certificate which can be presented at their graduation ceremony and will have their names listed as BSPP Prize Winners on the BSPP website.
 Awardees will be styled as the winners of “The BSPP prize for best undergraduate research in plant pathology at <Institution Name>” and the “The BSPP prize for examination performance in plant pathology at <Institution Name>”.